danieldriver/danieldriver.github.io/_pages/courses.md

     <div class="unit one-third">
       <div class="course">
         <h4 class="course-title"><a href="hb-3116/">HB 3116</a></h4>
-        <p><em>Ecclesiastes</em> (Winter 2019): A close reading of Ecclesiastes, also known as Qoheleth, in the context of the Writings, and in connection with the book’s extraordinarily rich history of interpretation.</p>
+        <p><em>Ecclesiastes</em> (Summer 2024): A close reading of Ecclesiastes, also known as Qoheleth, in the context of the Writings, and in connection with the book’s extraordinarily rich history of interpretation.</p>
       </div>
     </div>